Sir John Keane, 5th Baronet: Early life

 Keane was the son of Sir Richard Keane, 4th Baronet and Adelaide Vance, daughter of John Vance MP.
 He was educated at Clifton College and Royal Military Academy Woolwich.
 He succeeded his father as 5th Baronet in 1892 and was appointed High Sheriff of County Waterford for 1911–1912.
-He was a member of Seanad Éireann and a director of Bank of Ireland becoming Governor (Chairman) from 1941 to 1943.
+He was a member of Seanad Éireann and a director of Bank of Ireland becoming Governor (chairman) from 1941 to 1943.

 Military career

-He was commissioned into the Royal Field Artillery on 17 June 1893; served in South Africa during the Second Boer War (mentioned in despatches, London Gazette 10 September 1901, Queen's South Africa Medal).
+Keane was commissioned into the Royal Field Artillery as a second lieutenant on 17 June 1893, and was promoted to lieutenant on 17 June 1896.
+He served in South Africa during the Second Boer War, during which he was promoted to captain on 18 June 1900.
+For his service in this war he was mentioned in despatches (London Gazette 10 September 1901) and received the Queen's South Africa Medal.
+In October 1902, Keane was seconded as staff officer and appointed aide-de-camp to Sir Henry Arthur Blake, Governor and Commander-in-Chief of Hong Kong.

 During World War I, he was mentioned in despatches, awarded the Distinguished Service Order (London Gazette 14 January 1916) and the French Legion of Honour (London Gazette 14 July 1917).
 He ended the war as a Lieutenant-Colonel in the Royal Tank Corps.